 The adage holds true: if you take care of your equipment, it’ll take care of you.
-To help extend the life of your portable diesel air compressors, it is important to follow a preestablished maintenance routine to care for your machine.
+To help extend the life of your portable diesel air compressors, it's important to follow a pre-established maintenance routine to care for your machine.
 Ignoring this may result in your machine unexpectedly breaking down or an overall shorter lifespan—something no business or rental house can afford.

 While there are many factors affecting the routine maintenance schedules of portable diesel air compressors – such as climate, operating conditions, the specific machine, and engine manufacturer – there are routine maintenance procedures that apply to nearly all compressors.

 Consistent and correctly performed maintenance will ensure the compressor’s performance and extend its operational life.
 Following is a set frequency preventative maintenance plan for a 185 cfm portable diesel air compressor.
 Set frequency maintenance plans can vary based on engine manufacturer, compressor size, climate and day-to-day operating conditions.

 As a renter of portable air compressors, some of the maintenance may be your responsibility when the equipment is in your possession.
 Completing this maintenance will avoid costly downtime, frustrating troubleshooting, and additional costs when the equipment is turned in after rental.